jainnielyn/100-days-of-code/r2-log.md

 Surprisingly Google wasn't helpful, the first error seems to cause various issues for developers - crashing, not performing as expected... although mine things perform fine?

 ### R1D13
+Quick one today, just went through the lesson on adding the play icon - but I already did it at the start (and picked a different play icon), so I didn't change my code aside from adding copies of my play icon into the different resolution folders.

+### ***Touch ripple effect: Miwok project***

 ### R1D14
+Lesson 04.28-30 were about adding touch feedback - enhanced user experience by having a little animation to let user know which button was clicked. `android:drawSelectorOnTop` is pretty nifty!
+Learned a bit about `FrameLayout` as well.

+There are multiple navigational patterns:
+1. Master detail layout - ex. email - user clicks on an item to expand
+2. Navigation drawer - ex. play store - user can pull the drawer from the left side of the screen
+3. Swipeable tabs - ex.
+Instagram - user can swipe left/right (or click tabs on the top bar) to go through the different segments
+Responsive design - different navigation styles should be used for different phones (varying screen real estate).

+Downloaded NeverThink to observe which navigational patterns they have.
+On the home screen, they have a slideshow style of different "channels" to watch.
+Below that, there are categories "Specials / Entertainment / Educational" and under each category there's little square cards for channels, which shows 2.5 cards so user knows they are scrollable left and right.

+When one clicks on a channel, it plays a video but user can swipe right or left to switch to a different video under the same category.
+From the channel screen, there are multiple standard video buttons, play / like / share, and the browse button which brings the user back to the home screen.

+Started reading Navigation documentation and videos.

 ### R1D15
 ### R1D16
 ### R1D17